 - Stay out of sight.
-If your baby can see you (and let’s face it, if you are room-sharing, then he can see you!), he will be much less inclined to fall asleep, and much more inclined to cry for you.
+If your baby can see you (and let’s face it if you are room-sharing, then he can see you!), he will be much less inclined to fall asleep, and much more inclined to cry for you.
 You can solve this problem by creating a temporary divider between you and your baby.
 Shaye, one of our sleep consultants, hangs up a sheet when she travels with her daughter, which helps her little girl sleep better.
-And Miriam, another consultant, recommends to clients that they try draping a blanket over a collapsible coat rack, in order to provide a quick (and temporary) barrier between parents and baby.
+You can also try draping a blanket over a collapsible coat rack in order to provide a quick (and temporary) barrier between parents and baby.
 Whatever you use, just be sure that your temporary barrier is placed well away from your baby, so that there’s no risk he could pull the sheet or blanket into his crib or bassinet.

 - Stay consistent.
 We say this to every family we work with, whether they room-share or not.
 But, as you can imagine, consistency is even harder when your baby is sleeping (or not sleeping!) just a few feet away from you.
 However, consistency is the key ingredient in successful sleep training; that is just as true for families that room-share as it is for families that don’t.

 - Stick with your sleep training plan for at least a week.
 Once you have your sleeping area set up (crib moved away from the bed, white noise machine/apps ready, the divider in place), implement your sleep training plan.
 But remember – do not expect results right away!
 Some babies respond quickly, but many need at least a week (maybe two) to adjust.
 If, after a week or two, your baby is showing no improvement at all, make changes to your sleep training plan.
 That may include changing your room-sharing situation, if necessary.